(PHP 4 >= 4.0.1, PHP 5, PHP 7, PHP 8)

 set_error_handler — Sets a user-defined error handler function

-Sets a user function (callback
+Sets a user function (callback) to handle

 errors in a script.